The Preheating Stage on The Starobinsky Inflation after ACT: On the fermionic preheating

 In this part, we will discuss the possibility that, instead of the scalar $\chi$, the scalaron is coupled with fermions.
 So far, we have only discussed the bosonic preheating, even though fermionic preheating is equally possible.
 This type of preheating has already been discussed in, e.g., Refs. \cite{greene2000fermionic,greene1999fermion,giudice1999fermion,peloso2000fermion}.
 In this section, we will qualitatively discuss the possibility of this type of preheating.

 If the scalaron is only coupled with certain fermions, at a large coupling \cite{greene1999fermion}, the preheating is similar to the bosonic case.
-However, it is heavily suppressed by the Pauli exclusion principle, in contrast to the Bose-Einstein condensate (BEC) that can occur during bosonic preheating.
-In this case, the inflaton energy transfer during resonance is mostly converted into the expansion of the universe.
+However, in our paper, it is heavily suppressed by the Pauli exclusion principle, in contrast to the Bose-Einstein condensate (BEC) that can occur during bosonic preheating.
 Fermion production becomes less suppressed once the universe expands.
 However, even after the end of preheating, the potential of the scalaron remains quadratic ($\propto \phi^2$), which still favors a matter-dominated regime.
 Fermions are more likely to be produced at the end of the preheating phase due to the looseness of the Pauli blocking.

-Even if tachyonic preheating occurs, fermionic particle production remains heavily suppressed, unlike in the bosonic case.
-This means fermionic preheating is less efficient, even compared to Case 1 of bosonic preheating.
-Consequently, the duration of preheating is expected to exceed our analytical prediction.
 Finally, we safely said that preheating via this mode is strongly disfavored.